 Merit Scholarships and Scores: Does Test Prep Pay Off?

-Sure beats the 1% your checking account pays, right?
+Sure beats the 1% your savings account pays, right?

 Types of Scholarships